Compete in your own space, and win your share of $30,000 and get on the ISA Development Slate!

 Decisions of the Judges are final and may not be disputed.
 The Judges will adhere to our competition guidelines; however, the competition and its administrators may not be held responsible for any errors or omissions on the part of the Judges.

 Please do not enclose synopses, casting suggestions, letters, resumes or photos with your submission.
 They will not be forwarded to the Judges.
-However, if you’re submitting a TV Pilot you may include standard supplementary materials, such as lists of recurring characters and future episodes.
+However, standard supplementary materials, such as lists of recurring characters and future episodes, may be included with a TV Pilot submission.
 Email them to: Submissions@ EmergingScreenwriters.com.

 You understand that your logline and screenplay will be reviewed by our staff and/or our panel of Industry Judges for evaluation.
 You also understand that any one of the staff or judges may have been or may be exploring ideas similar to yours, and you hereby waive any claim that the Emerging Screenwriters Screenplay Competition, its staff or judges may have misappropriated any ideas or portions of your submission logline or screenplay.

-The writer understands and accepts without reservation that he/she is an independent contractor and that Competition Administrators are not responsible for withholding any taxes or payments to any government agency, at any level, be it state, local or federal.
+You understand and accept without reservation that you are an independent contractor and that Competition Administrators are not responsible for withholding any taxes or payments to any government agency, at any level, be it state, local or federal.

-To enter the Emerging Screenwriters Screenplay Competition you must agree to the Rules.
+By entering the Emerging Screenwriters Screenplay Competition, you agree to the rules.